xxmark10xx/Project1/README.md

 ### Stretch Goals
  1. Be able to make the hands comback if player decides to split fingers
  1. make it more than two player.
+ 1. allow the game to add more buttons on a click based on how many a player has.